ENCCS/python-for-hpda/content/index.md

 can come from simulations or experiments (or just generally available datasets), and the goal is to pre-process, analyse and visualise it.
-The lesson introduces some of the modern Python stack for data analytics, dealing with packages such as Numpy, Xarray, Pandas, Polars, multithreading and Dask, as well as Dask for large-scale data visualisations.
+The lesson introduces some of the modern Python stack for data analytics, dealing with packages such as Pandas, Polars, multithreading and Dask, as well as Streamlit for large-scale data visualisations.

 ## Learning outcomes